cloudfoundry/community/toc/rfc/rfc-draft-diego-c2c-mtls.md

 flowchart LR
     subgraph ContainerA["Container A"]
         AppA["App A"]
-        EgressProxy["Envoy Egress\n(port 61445)"]
+        EgressProxy["Envoy Egress<br/>(port 61445)"]
         AppA -->|HTTP| EgressProxy
     end

     subgraph ContainerB["Container B"]
-        IngressProxy["Envoy Ingress\n(port 62443)"]
+        IngressProxy["Envoy Ingress<br/>(port 62443)"]
     end

-    EgressProxy -->|"mTLS\n(auto cert injection)"| IngressProxy
+    EgressProxy -->|"mTLS<br/>(auto cert injection)"| IngressProxy

-    Note["Certificate contains:\nOU=app:client-app-guid\nOU=space:space-guid"]
+    Note["Certificate contains:<br/>OU=app:client-app-guid<br/>OU=space:space-guid"]
 ```

 #### Changes Required

 **Egress Proxy Port**: Reserve port 61445 for the egress proxy.

 **Egress Listener**: Create a new Envoy listener that acts as an HTTP CONNECT proxy, bound to `127.0.0.1:61445` (localhost only).
+The proxy accepts all outbound traffic but only injects the instance identity certificate for connections to C2C mTLS backends.

-**UpstreamTlsContext**: Configure the egress proxy to automatically attach the instance identity certificate to outbound connections using `UpstreamTlsContext` with the `id-cert-and-key` SDS secret.
+**UpstreamTlsContext**: Configure the egress proxy to attach the instance identity certificate only when connecting to C2C mTLS backends, identified by destination port (62443) and hostname pattern matching the configured `internal_domains`.

-**Environment Variable** (optional): Inject a CF-specific environment variable to allow applications to opt-in:
+**Environment Variable**: Inject a CF-specific environment variable for applications to discover the egress proxy:

 ```
 CF_INSTANCE_MTLS_PROXY=http://127.0.0.1:61445
 ```

-Using a CF-specific variable rather than `HTTP_PROXY` allows applications to opt-in explicitly without affecting all outbound traffic.
+**Enforcing Proxy Usage**: Operators can make the egress proxy mandatory for all applications by setting `HTTP_PROXY` and `HTTPS_PROXY` to `http://127.0.0.1:61445` using [running environment variable groups](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html#evgroups).
+This ensures all HTTP/HTTPS traffic from applications is routed through the egress proxy, with instance identity certificates injected only for C2C mTLS backends.

 **BOSH Properties**: